 435 S. Main Street,

 The Avon Theatre was Rochester’s only movie house until the opening of the Hills Theatre across the street in 1942.
-After that the Avon Theatre operated as the town’s “B” house until closing in the early-1950’s.
+After that the Avon Theatre operated as the town’s “B” house until closing in 1954.
 As the building was being remodeled to accommodate a retail store in 1955, the Art Deco front collapsed.
-The rest of the building survived and is still standing, used as retail space, but it is no longer recognizable as a former theater.
+The rest of the building survived and is still standing, used as retail space, but it is no longer recognizable as a former theatre.

 Just login to your account and subscribe to this theater.